Categories

-Aaron Beck was one of the first people to say that the way people think about things can cause negative emotional experiences.
+Aaron Beck was one of the first people to say that the way people think about things can cause symptoms of mental illness.
 In fact, the way people think about and process personal information can maintain this depressive state.

-In particular, Beck’s (1979) cognitive theory says that the cognitive triad is a key process that makes depressed symptoms worse.
+In particular, Beck’s (1979) cognitive theory says that the cognitive triad is a key process that makes depressive symptoms worse.
+Often, depression seems like it will never end because of these patterns of thinking.

 This concept is a three-part system made up of bad views of the self, the world, and the future.